AckerlyXu/heima/articles/active-directory/active-directory-editions.md

 - **Azure Active Directory Premium P1** - Designed to empower organizations with more demanding identity and access management needs, Azure Active Directory Premium edition adds feature-rich enterprise-level identity management capabilities and enables hybrid users to seamlessly access on-premises and cloud capabilities.
 This edition includes everything you need for information worker and identity administrators in hybrid environments across application access, self-service identity and access management (IAM), identity protection and security in the cloud.
 It supports advanced administration and delegation resources like dynamic groups and self-service group management.
 It includes Microsoft Identity Manager (an on-premises identity and access management suite) and provides cloud write-back capabilities enabling solutions like self-service password reset for your on-premises users.
 - **Azure Active Directory Premium P2** - Designed with advanced protection for all your users and administrators, this new offering includes all the capabilities in Azure AD Premium P1 as well as our new Identity Protection and Privileged Identity Management.
 Azure Active Directory Identity Protection leverages billions of signals to provide risk-based conditional access to your applications and critical company data.
 We also help you manage and protect privileged accounts with Azure Active Directory Privileged Identity Management so you can discover, restrict and monitor administrators and their access to resources and provide just-in-time access when needed.

-> [AZURE.NOTE]
+> [!NOTE]
 > A number of Azure Active Directory capabilities are available through "pay as you go" editions:
 > * Azure Multi-Factor Authentication can be used through per user or per authentication providers.
-For more details, see [What is Azure Multi-Factor Authentication?](/documentation/articles/multi-factor-authentication/)
+For more details, see [What is Azure Multi-Factor Authentication?](../multi-factor-authentication/multi-factor-authentication.md)
 >
 >

 ## Comparing generally available features
-> [AZURE.NOTE]
+> [!NOTE]
 > For a different view of this data, see the [Azure Active Directory Capabilities](https://www.microsoft.com/en/server-cloud/products/azure-active-directory/features.aspx).
 >
 >